ABQAURP's Board of Directors

 Christopher J. Laney, JD, CHCQM

-Christopher J. Laney, JD, CHCQM is Corporate Counsel for Baptist Health in Louisville, Kentucky, a full-spectrum health system consisting of eight hospitals, more than 170 outpatient facilities, and a network of 450 employed physicians and more than 1,600 independent physicians.
-Mr. Laney advises the Population Health Department on, among other initiatives, the development of an ACO and participation in the Medicare Shared Savings Program, the development and implementation of a statewide clinical integration program, and other value based purchasing initiatives.
-He also advises all business units on HIPAA security and privacy issues, as well as various transactional matters.
+Christopher J. Laney, JD, CHCQM is Assistant General Counsel for Blue Cross Blue Shield of Michigan (BCBSM) and a member of the Government Programs practice group where he primarily supports BCBSM’s Medicare Advantage and Part D drug plan lines of business.
+Previously, he was Corporate Counsel for Baptist Health in Louisville, Kentucky, a full-spectrum health system where he advised the Population Health Department on the development of an ACO and participation in the Medicare Shared Savings Program, the development and implementation of a statewide clinical integration program, and other value based purchasing initiatives.

 Mr. Laney earned a Bachelor of Arts from Michigan State University, is a cum laude graduate of Wayne State University Law School in Detroit where he served on the Law Review, and holds a Graduate Certificate in the Foundations of Public Health from the University of Michigan’s School of Public Health.
-Mr. Laney has published many articles concerning health care law including articles on privacy and security and third party payor issues.
-Mr. Laney serves on the CME and Exam Committees for ABQAURP and previously served on the Board of Directors of the Sky Foundation, Inc., a pancreatic cancer research foundation.
+Mr. Laney serves on the ABQAURP board of directors as well as the CME and Exam Committees.

 Edward Peck, III, PhD, ABPP-CN